psu13/mutable-hakyll/posts/carbonara.md

 give or take.

 Now chop up three or four cloves of garlic and 3 or 4 slices of bacon (or more, go for it).
-Put these into a medium sizes saute pan with some oil and cook it until the bacon is crispy and frying in its own fat for a while.
+Put these into a medium sized saute pan with some oil and cook it until the bacon is crispy and frying in its own fat for a while.
 When it's done deglaze the pan with white wine and reduce for a few minutes, then turn the heat off.